When you think about sluggers and their batboys, you might envision Hank Aaron or Ted Williams. (Or, if you’re a DC Comics fan, Batman and Robin.)

 But I’m referring to a different slugger, one even more paunchy than Babe Ruth: Warren Buffett.

-As a young man starting out in the money management business in 1985, he didn’t just educate me about financial markets.
+When I was a young man starting out in the money management business in 1985, he didn’t just educate me about financial markets.
 He taught me a lot about life.

 One particular quote that resonated with me was this gem: “The key to life is to figure out who to be the batboy for.”